 Interlocking of theory and practice

-The International Office of the PH Burgenland initiates international cooperation projects in teaching and research based on this strategic orientation and thus contributes to increased mobility of university teachers and students.
-High-quality mobility and cooperation activities enable international or intercultural experiences of university teachers and students and lead to a corresponding further development of the teaching and research offers at the PH Burgenland.
+The International Office of the PPH Burgenland initiates international cooperation projects in teaching and research based on this strategic orientation and thus contributes to increased mobility of university teachers and students.
+High-quality mobility and cooperation activities enable international or intercultural experiences of university teachers and students and lead to a corresponding further development of the teaching and research offers at the PPH Burgenland.

 In addition to student and staff mobility, the already well-established long-term cooperation with universities from Hungary, Croatia and Germany in the primary sector is increasingly being used for joint research in the transition from elementary to primary level.
 This focus will promote mobility, joint teaching, excursions, etc.

-As part of the management circle of the PH Burgenland, the International Office develops formats (Erasmus Days, i-Days, Welcome Days for Incomings etc.) in coordination with the other organisational units in order to promote the implementation of the PH Burgenland's internationalisation strategy.
+As part of the management circle of the PPH Burgenland, the International Office develops formats (Erasmus Days, i-Days, Welcome Days for Incomings, Walk4Erasmus etc.) in coordination with the other organisational units in order to promote the implementation of the PPH Burgenland's internationalisation strategy.
 The results subsequently flow into the periodic target, performance and resource plans in the sense of a quality control loop.